theonrex/solana-wallet-adapter-docs/docs/Overview/getting-started.md

 export const useWalletConnection = () => useContext(WalletContext);
 ```

-2. Wrap your main App component with the WalletConnectionProvider in your pages **layout.tsx**:
+2. Wrap your main App component with the WalletConnectionProvider in **layout.tsx**:

 ```tsx
 import { WalletConnectionProvider } from "./WalletConnectionProvider";